iolynx/random-py/README.md

 # random-py
-a couple random projects on python.
+a couple random projects with python.

 **Battery Informer** <br/>
 Informs you when your battery hits 92%.